learn-co-curriculum/oo-relationships-practice/exercises/crowdfunding.md

   - returns all projects which have no pledges yet
 - .above_goal
   - returns all projects which have met or exceeded their pledge goal
+- .most_backers
+  - returns the project with the highest number of backers

 #### Pledge
+- #project
+  - returns the project associated with a particular pledge
-- .most_clients
+- #user
-  - should find which trainer has the most clients. give that trainer a bonus!
+  - returns the user associated with a particular pledge